ddooley77/django-DefectDojo/README.md

 ### DefectDojo was chosen because:
 * RapidFort would like to contribute to Open Source and OWASP.
-* Dojo easy to deploy.
+* Dojo is easy to deploy.
 * Dojo is easy to test.
     * It already has integration tests and unit tests in the project
     * (This saves a couple hours creating a coverage script).